amirfarjam/Hypercube/auto-leveling.md

   - `G28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
   - `G29` run auto bed level.
 [G29](http://reprap.org/wiki/G-code#G29:_Detailed_Z-Probe)
+  - Don't move the print head and slide paper under the nozzle and again check the paper grip at Z0
   - `M500` to save these settings if you have EEPROM enabled in your configuration.h.<br>
     If you dont use EEPROM then you will need to auto level each time you restart your printer [M500](http://reprap.org/wiki/G-code#M500:_Store_parameters_in_EEPROM)
   - `M420 S1` to ensure auto leveling is enabled just before your print starts.
 [See discussion here for more info](https://github.com/MarlinFirmware/Marlin/issues/5996#issuecomment-287380079)